-Number Five: Dr. Martens Steel Toe Heavy Industry Welder Boots
+5. Dr. Martens Steel Toe Heavy Industry Welder Boots

 These Delta Plus work boots are built with a slip-resistant sole with built-in cleats.
-Additionally, durable air-cushioned PVC sole and fitted with an EVA footbed and padded ankle support, make them ideal, particularly for welders.
+Additionally, durable air-cushioned PVC sole and fitted with an EVA footbed and padded ankle support, making them ideal, particularly for welders.
 As with the other selections from our best welding boots research – this is built with a shock-resistant steel toe.

-Dr Martens heavy industry work boots are high cut safety boots that offer maximum protection.
+Dr. Marten’s heavy industry work boots are high cut safety boots that offer maximum protection.
 The pull-on no lace-up style certainly helps protect against welding splatter.
 These boots also come with added arch support and an energy absorbing heel, making them more comfortable to wear on those long days.

 These boots are also antistatic – making them more versatile and capable in a variety of environments.
 The iconic Dr. Martens work boots are also resistant to oil, fat, petrol and alkali so be rest assured they will hold up quite well in a welding shop.

-Most notable about these Dr Martens Safety Boots is that they are quick to put on and take off, since there are no laces to mess with.
+Most notable about these Dr Martens Safety Boots is that they are quick to put on and take off since there are no laces to mess with.
 They’re a comfortable boot to wear that has been built with quality and deflects sparks quite well.
 If there is a downside to these boots, it would be that the sole doesn’t seem quite as durable over extended use.

 The Verdict on Our Top 5 Welders Boots